codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

     src: /assets/custom/img/blog/2019-02-13-working-dynamodb.png
     thumbnail: /assets/custom/img/blog/2019-02-13-working-dynamodb-thumbnail.png
     alt: Console application printing to do list
-abstract: In this post we are going to migrate an cli application from local storage to DynamoDB
+abstract: In this post we are going to migrate an CLI application from local storage to DynamoDB
 tags:
 - dynamodb
 - aws